Code-Institute-Submissions/Sergii-Kostanets-codeinstitute-photo-shoot-fans/README.md

 ![GitHub pages deployed image](assets/images/readme-images/deployment.png)

-  The live link to the Github repository can be found here - https://sergii-kostanets.github.io/codeinstitute-photo-shoot-fans/request.html
+  The live link to the Github repository can be found [here](https://sergii-kostanets.github.io/codeinstitute-photo-shoot-fans).

 ### **To fork the repository on GitHub**
 A copy of the GitHub Repository can be made by forking the GitHub account.
 This copy can be viewed and changes can be made to the copy without affecting the original repository.
 Take the following steps to fork the repository;